thatgirlvyna/thatgirlvyna/README.md

 - 👋 Hi, I’m @thatgirlvyna
 - 👀 I’m interested in ...SQL
 - 🌱 I’m currently learning ...
 SQL AND R PROGRAMMING
 - 💞️ I’m looking to collaborate on ...
-SQL AND R PRPOGRAMMING
+SQL AND R PROGRAMMING
 - 📫 How to reach me ...
 VYNAASIMIEA@GMAIL.COM

 <!---